dakn2005/DE_Zoomcamp_Capstone/Dev_Readme.md

   UPDATE SET ml_classification = output.ml_generate_text_llm_result;
 ```

 Generating sentiments is expensive (including time-wise).
-Because of this, on creatinng these sentiments from the above code, create a back-up table that will act as a seed in dbt when re-runnning models
+Because of this, on creatinng these sentiments from the above code, a back-up table is also created that will act as a seed in dbt when re-runnning models

 ```
 create or replace table `bck_records_sentiment`